install4j HelpDownload

 Debugging the installer application can be done by passing -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=<port> on the command line, on Windows this argument has to be prefixed with -J.

-However, this will not debug the elevated helper process that is started by the "Request privileges" action.
-By setting the install4j.helperDebugPort VM parameter, the same -agentlib parameter is passed to the JVM of the helper process and you can then attach to it with a debugger.
+However, this will not debug the elevated helper process started by the "Request privileges" action.
+By setting the install4j.helperDebugPort VM parameter, the same -agentlib parameter is passed to the JVM of the helper process, and you can then attach to it with a debugger.
 If you debug both the unelevated and the elevated JVM at the same time, you have to assign different ports and start two separate debugging sessions.

 -Dsun.locale.formatasdefault=true Forces the installer locale to be detected from the "Format" language setting and not from the "Display language" setting in the Windows "Region and Language" control panel.